8 Vitamins & Nutrients For Better Hair Growth

 Vitamin E, like vitamin C, is an antioxidant that can prevent oxidative stress.

-A study showed a substantial increase in hair growth after supplementing with vitamin E for 8 months, which is also the key reason why a large percentage of our products, like the Deep Cleansing Shampoo and Regal Beard Oil for example, contain added Vitamin E. You can get vitamin E from sunflower seeds, almonds, spinach and avocados.
+A study showed a substantial increase in hair growth after supplementing with vitamin E for 8 months, which is also the key reason why a large percentage of our products, like our ICNC 38 3-in-1 Elixir for example, contain added Vitamin E. You can get vitamin E from sunflower seeds, almonds, spinach and avocados.

 The reason iron is such an important mineral for many bodily functions, including hair growth, is that it helps carry oxygen to your cells.
 High iron containing foods include clams, oysters, eggs, red meat, spinach and lentils.